SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 In order to host your app click the Create button on the Custom app card.
 Then enter the following information in the form:

-- Name: Name of the app that will be displayed on the Public apps page.
+• Name: Name of the app that will be displayed on the Public apps page.

-- Description: Provide a description of the app, will also be displayed on the Public apps page.
+• Description: Provide a description of the app, will also be displayed on the Public apps page.
 This functions as an abstract describing your application.

-- Keywords: Provide a few keywords describing your application.
+• Keywords: Provide a few keywords describing your application.

-- Subdomain: This is the subdomain that the deployed app will be available at (e.g., a subdomain of 'my-cool-app' would mean that the app will be available at my-cool-app.serve.scilifelab.se).
+• Subdomain: This is the subdomain that the deployed app will be available at (e.g., a subdomain of my-cool-app would mean that the app will be available at my-cool-app.serve.scilifelab.se).
 If no subdomain name is entered, a random name will be generated by default.
 By typing in the input box you can specify the custom subdomain name of your choice.

-- Hardware: Amount of CPU and RAM dedicated to your app.
+• Hardware: Amount of CPU and RAM dedicated to your app.
 By default there is only one option that is sufficient for most users; get in touch with us if your app needs more hardware resources.

-- Image: URL to the image on GitHub or another image repository (for DockerHub: your-dockerhub-username/your-image-name:your-image-tag).
+• Image: URL to the image on GitHub or another image repository (for DockerHub: your-dockerhub-username/your-image-name:your-image-tag).
 Note that each version of your app should have a unique tag.
 When an image with a certain tag has been deployed once it will no longer be possible to change the app without a new tag.

 After you create your app, you will be taken to the Project overview again, and should see your app in the list of deployed apps.
-The state will initially show as 'Pending' (shown in an orange label), but should change to 'Running' (shown in a green label) if everything was installed correctly.
+The state will initially show as Pending (shown in an orange label), but should change to Running (shown in a green label) if everything was installed correctly.
 If you chose "Link" or "Public" permissions, the app can now be accessed by anyone opening the app URL.
 Public apps are also displayed under the "Apps" page on SciLifeLab Serve.

 To update your app, you need to first publish an updated container image with a new tag.
-Once your updated container image has been published, go the app settings page (click on the "Settings" link), change the tag in the Image field, and press on the Update button on the bottom of the form.
+Once your updated container image has been published, go the app settings page (click on the "Settings" link), change the tag in the Image field, and press the Update button at the bottom of the form.
 To delete the app, press the "Delete" link next to the "Settings" link.

 Full example

 Here is a complete example of a Streamlit app.
-We have four files:

 ..